What is

 The ease with which an asset can be bought or sold without significantly affecting its price - high liquidity means easy trading with minimal slippage.

 Liquidity refers to how easily an asset can be converted to cash or traded for another asset without causing significant price movement.
 In cryptocurrency, high liquidity means you can buy or sell large amounts quickly at stable prices, while low liquidity leads to price slippage and difficulty executing trades.
-On Ergo, liquidity is provided through decentralized exchanges like Spectrum Finance, where users can trade ERG and native tokens.
-Liquidity providers (LPs) deposit assets into pools and earn trading fees in return.
+On Ergo, liquidity can come from centralized exchanges, bridges, and current non-custodial venues.
+Historical DEXs like Spectrum Finance are useful references, but current active liquidity should be verified before trading.

 Trading ERG and native tokens on DEXs